F-T-Nkosi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond script gives all permissions to other useres only 9-John_Doe script sets the mode of the hello file to a given list of characters 10-mirror_permissions sets the mode of file hello to == olleh
+8-James_Bond script gives all permissions to other useres only 9-John_Doe script sets the mode of the hello file to a given list of characters 10-mirror_permissions sets the mode of file hello to == olleh 11-directories_permissions script adds execute permissions to all subdirectories for all